ElementsProject/lightning/doc/BACKUP.md

 If you want to continue a node that started using an SQLITE3 database, note that we do not support this.
-You should set up a new PostgreSQL node, move funds from the SQLITE3 node to the PostgreSQL node, then shut dwon the SQLITE3 node permanently.
+You should set up a new PostgreSQL node, move funds from the SQLITE3 node to the PostgreSQL node, then shut down the SQLITE3 node permanently.

 There are also more ways to set up PostgreSQL replication.